iamdue/grunt-sass-shell/README.md

 # grunt-sass-shell

-> Compile SASS to CSS faster then ever before with using libsass from commandline directly.
+> If your SASS compiles slow, then try this plugin, compile SASS to CSS faster then ever before with using libsass from commandline directly.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`